greim/freeloader/README.markdown

 ## Usage `freeloader.bind(selector, controllerSpec)`

 Create a controller for all DOM nodes matching the given selector. `controllerSpec` becomes the prototype for controller instances that are bound to DOM nodes by freeloader.
 These instances are only reachable through the DOM, and thus are free to be garbage collected as soon as the DOM nodes they're bound to go away.
+The binding happens on DOM ready, and whenever you load new content into the page using freeloader.

     freeloader.bind('.foo #bar', {
       init:          <function> // (optional) Run when element first appears in the DOM.